 Street2Life Print Shop serves the street community by providing transitional employment to street-connected people in a t-shirt screen printing business.

 Open Door seeks to impact our greater community through outreach programs.

-The Table reaches people through an evening meal served on Saturday mornings and Sunday nights.
+The Table reaches people through serving Saturday breakfasts and Sunday dinners.